winword.exe

 Common Problems: High CPU or Memory Usage

-If winword.exe is consuming excessive resources, here are the most common causes and solutions:
+If winword.exe is using excessive resources, try the following fixes.

 Common Causes & Solutions